amarula/chatgpt-code-review-gerrit-plugin/README.md

   default, this is set to false, meaning all inline comments are used for generating new responses and identifying repetitions.
 If enabled (true), inline comments from previous Patch Sets are excluded from these considerations.
 - `maxReviewLines`: The default value is 1000.
 This sets a limit on the number of lines of code included in the review.
-- `maxReviewFileSize`: Set with a default value of 10000, this parameter establishes a cap on the file size that can be included in reviews.

-### Optional Parameters Specific to Stateful Mode

-- `codeContextPolicy`: Defines the code context policy to provide ChatGPT with the missing code context from the ChangeSet when operating in Stateful mode.
+- `codeContextPolicy`: Defines the code context policy to provide ChatGPT with the missing code context from the ChangeSet.
 The currently supported policies are:
     - **ON_DEMAND**: Fetches just the minimal set of code artifacts requested by the Model.
 These artifacts can be function signatures, type declarations, or similar entities that provide sufficient context for reasoning about the change.